AakashB-1996/SQL/README.md

 ## Purpose
 The goal of this repository is to:
-- Provide well-documented SQL solutions to Leetcode problems.
+- Provide documented SQL solutions to Leetcode problems.
-- Serve as a study resource for those preparing for technical interviews.
 - Foster a deeper understanding of SQL concepts and query optimization.

 ## Structure